Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: The Idea in a Nutshell

-Here, $N_{\Lambda}$ is the total number of particles, spins, etc., in the system $\Lambda$.
-Eq. (\ref{central1}) is a consequence of a {\it local} variant of the time-energy uncertainty relation that we will derive in Section \ref{derive:time}.
-The quantity on the righthand side of Eq. (\ref{central1}) is associated with the relative temporal fluctuations of a general local Heisenberg picture operator $Q^H_i$ with the averages taken with respect to the stationary density global system density matrix of a thermal system.
-The lefthand side of Eq. (\ref{central1}) contains, as we will explain in later Sections, an effective local heat capacity $C_{v, i}$.
-For a global quantity $Q$, this effective heat capacity would become the standard thermodynamic heat capacity $C^{(\Lambda)}_v$ of the full global system.
-Eq. (\ref{central1}) was derived in \cite{bound} yet its consequences were only relatively briefly examined (a focus of \cite{bound} was on driven systems).
-The appearance of an effective heat capacity controlling the minimal temporal fluctuations is not entirely surprising.
+We will explain the meaning of this relation and derive this and related inequalities in Section \ref{derive:time}.
+We will then explain, in some depth, the consequences of these inequalities in subsequent Sections.
+In essence, Eq. (\ref{central1}) asserts that the relative rate of change of {\it any local operator} ~$Q^H_{i}$~ in an open thermal system cannot exceed a bound containing the system temperature $T$, Planck's and Boltzmann's constants and, as we will describe in later Sections, an associated {\it effective local heat capacity} $C_{v, i}$.
+This effective heat capacity is a local analogue of the extensive thermodynamic heat capacity $C^{(\Lambda)}_v$ of the full global system $\Lambda$.
+The ratio appearing in the sum on the righthand side of Eq. (\ref{central1}) is associated with the relative temporal fluctuations of the general local Heisenberg picture operator $Q^H_i$ with the angular brackets denoting averages taken with respect to the density matrix of the thermal system. $N_{\Lambda}$ is the total number of particles, spins, etc., in the system $\Lambda$.
+Eq. (\ref{central1}) is a consequence of a {\it local} variant of the time-energy uncertainty relation that we will discuss in Section \ref{setup}.
+This inequality was derived in \cite{bound} yet its consequences were only relatively briefly examined.
+The appearance, in Eq. (\ref{central1}), of an effective local heat capacity $C_{v,i}$ controlling the maximal temporal fluctuations is not entirely surprising.
 In an open system at a fixed temperature, the magnitude of heat exchange with the environment and ensuing fluctuations are set by the heat capacity; a larger heat capacity enables more rapid fluctuations.
-In Eq. (\ref{central1}), for a local observable $Q^H_i$, the relevant part of the ``environment'' now becomes a local region in the open system $\Lambda$ with fluctuations set by the effective local heat capacity $C_{v, i}$ (instead of the global extensive thermodynamic heat capacity $C^{(\Lambda)}_v$).
+In Eq. (\ref{central1}), for a local observable $Q^H_i$, the relevant part of the ``environment'' now becomes a local region in the open system $\Lambda$ with fluctuations set by the said effective local heat capacity $C_{v, i}$ (instead of the global extensive thermodynamic heat capacity $C^{(\Lambda)}_v$).
 In the current work, we will make these notions precise.
-For typical local quantities $Q^H_i$, the effective heat capacity will be a number of order unity times the Boltzmann constant,
+We will find that for typical local quantities $Q^H_i$, the effective heat capacity will generally be a number of order unity times the Boltzmann constant,